Adoption: The Right Choice

 Imagine my son’s delivery room.
 He has just been born, and our family is huddled together with the love and warmth and security that only a mother and father can provide.

-Too bad it didn’t happen this way.
+Too bad it didn’t happen that way.

 I wasn’t there.
 I couldn’t be there.
 I chose to work in an Alaskan fishing village while my son was being born so I wouldn’t have to see him being given to another family.